acwlaw/MIcrobiota-Processing-in-Mothur/Method Workflow.md

 The data now contains reads that are between 200-350 bases long, have no ambiguous bases and a maximum homopolymer length of 8 bases.
 The number of sequences have been reduced from 332727 to 307714 with a total of 302601 unique sequences.

 ### Aligning sequences against a database
 Sequences were aligned against a Silva database of 16S sequences.
+Though GreenBase is also a valid database for alignment, it is often of lower quality and contains incomplete 16S sequences making alignment more difficult and error-prone.
 An additional parameter is given where `flip=T` indicates an  attempt to run the reverse complement of the sequence if the forward sequence falls below a certain threshold.
 The sequence that had a better alignment is returned.

 ```
 align.seqs(fasta=Saanich.trim.contigs.good.unique.fasta, reference=/home/micb405/data/project_3/databases/silva.nr_v128.align, flip=T)